00 / ECOSYSTEM

 PD Arrays (Premium/Discount Arrays) are institutional reference points that algorithms use for entries and exits.
 Think of them as the “memory” of the market — price levels where significant activity occurred that the market is likely to revisit.

 These clusters create pools of available liquidity that dealers target.
-A occurs when price is driven into one of these pools — briefly trading beyond the swing high or low — to trigger the resting orders.
+A liquidity sweep occurs when price is driven into one of these pools — briefly trading beyond the swing high or low — to trigger the resting orders.
 The sweep serves two purposes: it fills the dealer's large order against the triggered stops, and it traps retail traders who interpreted the breakout as real direction.

 Buy-Side Liquidity